bitcoin-unlimited/BUwiki/autofinalization_parking.md

 ### Node Synchronization Failure

 The effect of chain parking is that most nodes do not switch to the most-work chain.
-A synchronizing node has "current" chain, so will choose the most work chain -- that is the one that is parked.
-If this fork is greater than 10 blocks, and is maintained, it will be chosen by all new nodes in the system and by all SPV wallets.
+A synchronizing node has a "current" chain, so will choose the most work chain -- that is the one that is parked by the rest of the network that "saw" this chain appear post-finalization.
+If this most-work chain fork is greater than 10 blocks, and is maintained, it will be chosen by all new nodes in the system and by all SPV wallets.

 This would be a very expensive attack to maintain, but would force BCH developers to hard code a checkpoint into every full node and SPV wallet to rejects the attacker's chain.